xmartlabs/xmartlabs.github.io/_posts/2020-03-30-agile-iOS-development-workflow-with-fastlane-bitrise.md

 fastlane init
 ```

-This will automatically generates several Fastlane config files, with the most important being `Fastfile`, which is the file that stores the automation configuration where you'll see different lanes.
+This will automatically generate several Fastlane config files, with the most important being `Fastfile`, which is the file that stores the automation configuration where you'll see different lanes.
 Each lane is there to automate a different task, such as screenshots, code signing, or pushing new releases.

 We can add as many lanes as we need.
 Each lane automates a development process and can be run through the command `fastlane <lane_name>`.
 So, let's create a test lane in order to run unit tests by running `fastlane test`.